 Surat, the "diamond city" of Gujarat, India, is a bustling metropolis known for its economic prowess.
 However, its glittering image is marred by a silent threat – plastic pollution.
 Single-use plastic disposables and food packaging products are choking the city's environment, posing a significant risk to public health and the ecosystem.
-It's high time for the Surat Municipal Corporation (SMC) and Surat Urban Development Authority (SUDA) to enact a stricter ban on these harmful materials.
+It's time for the Surat Municipal Corporation (SMC) and Surat Urban Development Authority (SUDA) to ban these harmful materials strictly.

 The Omnipresent Threat of Plastic Pollution

 Plastic pollution is a global crisis, and Surat is no exception.
 Every day, tons of single-use plastic bags, straws, cutlery, cups, and food packaging flood the city's waste stream.
 These items have a short lifespan but linger for centuries in landfills, clog drainage systems, and pollute water bodies.
-This plastic menace not only disfigures the cityscape but also poses a severe threat to human health.
+This plastic menace disfigures the cityscape and severely threatens human health.
 Microplastics, tiny fragments of plastic debris, contaminate our food chain and drinking water, potentially leading to health complications.

 Beyond Plastic: Expanding the Ban

-While a partial ban on single-use plastic exists in Surat, it's crucial to expand its scope.
+While Surat has a partial ban on single-use plastic, expanding its scope is crucial.
 The current regulations primarily focus on plastic bags below a specific thickness.
 However, the problem extends beyond just bags.
 Single-use paper products, often touted as eco-friendly alternatives, contribute significantly to deforestation.
-Similarly, Styrofoam and aluminum foil packaging, although convenient, take a long time to decompose and release harmful chemicals into the environment.
+Similarly, although convenient, Styrofoam and aluminium foil packaging take a long time to decompose and release harmful chemicals into the environment.

 A stricter ban should encompass all single-use disposables, including:

-By implementing a comprehensive ban, Surat can send a strong message about its commitment to environmental sustainability.
+Surat can send a strong message about its commitment to environmental sustainability by implementing a comprehensive ban.

 Embracing Eco-Friendly Alternatives

 The good news is that viable alternatives to single-use disposables exist.
-Initiatives like Quit Plastic, a Gujarat-based company, are paving the way for a plastic-free future.
+Initiatives like Quit Plastic, a Gujarat-based company, pave the way for a plastic-free future.
 They offer a range of 100% eco-friendly food packaging solutions made from sugarcane bagasse.

 Sugarcane bagasse tableware boasts several advantages:

-• Compostable: Unlike plastic, bagasse products decompose naturally, reducing landfill burden.
+Compostable: Unlike plastic, bagasse products decompose naturally, reducing the landfill burden.

-• BPA-free, Carcinogen-free: These products are safe for human health, free of harmful chemicals.
+BPA-free, Carcinogen-free: These products are safe for human health and free of harmful chemicals.

-• Customizable: Restaurants can now get their logos printed on the tableware, fostering brand awareness.
+Customizable: Restaurants can now print their logos on the tableware, fostering brand awareness.

 This is just one example.
-Numerous companies offer eco-friendly alternatives like bamboo cutlery, reusable cloth bags, and paperboard containers made from recycled materials.
-By promoting and subsidizing these options, Surat can encourage consumers and businesses to adopt sustainable practices.
+Numerous companies offer eco-friendly alternatives, such as bamboo cutlery, reusable cloth bags, and paperboard containers made from recycled materials.
+Surat can encourage consumers and businesses to adopt sustainable practices by promoting and subsidizing these options.

 Benefits of a Stricter Ban